-Are you shooting away while on holidays only to be disappointed when you look at your images on your computer when you are back?
+Are you shooting away while on holiday only to be disappointed when you look at your images on your computer when you are back?
 Are you wondering how can these people everywhere online shoot such pictures that spark emotional responses from us?
+That’s why I created this little travel photography guide with easy tips you can apply today.

 #1 – Composing Your Pictures